-- Select each student's grade from the drop down box. - Then SAVE the page. - Next, change the 'Approval Status' to Approved and SAVE the page again. - Click the RETURN button to return to your list of classes for the next grade roster. - NOTE: It is vitally important that you change the 'Approval Status' to Approved and then save the grades.
+- Select each student's grade from the drop down box.
+NOTE: The students are listed below this screenshot. - Then SAVE the page. - Next, change the 'Approval Status' to Approved and SAVE the page again. - Click the RETURN button to return to your list of classes for the next grade roster. - NOTE: It is vitally important that you change the 'Approval Status' to Approved and then save the grades.
 Any other approval status will prohibit the registrar from officially posting grades.

-If you have challenges with grade entry, please contact WCC's registrar April Mullins at (276) 223-4702 or amullins@wcc.vccs.edu.
+If you have challenges with grade entry, please contact Mary Johnson, WCC's Coordinator of Admissions and Records), at 276-223-4785 or mjohnson@wcc.vccs.edu.